LIONS Program

 • The impact and size of the budget relative to discipline

 Budgets vary significantly across disciplines, and we are committed to supporting research across the entire PSU community, using the above criteria as a guide.
 For STEM fields, “large” might mean several million dollars, while humanities proposals may be more modest.
-Investigators across all disciplines are encouraged to apply for assistance when developing LIONS.
+Investigators across all disciplines are encouraged to apply for assistance when developing proposals.